 The Directed Reading Program is a graduate student-run program that provides undergraduates with the opportunity to work closely with mathematics graduate students in an independent reading project.

 New: read about the DRP in the School of Mathematics Critical Points newsletter!

 Interested in DRP @ UMN?
 Please fill out this interest form!

 DRP is about community!

 The aim of the program is to equip students with the tools necessary to delve into sophisticated mathematics, to foster collaboration within the department, and to provide undergraduate students with a valuable opportunity to practice presenting mathematical ideas, both in conversation and public presentations.

 Our goal is to enable motivated undergraduates to engage with mathematics in more depth and breadth than is typically possible in a classroom.
 Topics will be chosen by the undergraduates in consultation with graduate student mentors.
 During the semester, the student will work through a mathematical text and meet weekly to discuss it with their mentor.
 The semester culminates in brief presentations from the undergraduates on their readings.

 DRP is not an accredited course, nor is it private tutoring!

 An important distinction about the DRP program is that the reading topics are meant to benefit both the undergraduate and the graduate student.
 As a graduate student, you can read a book you have been meaning to read or study a new topic.

-The original DRP was started by graduate students at the University of Chicago over a decade ago, and has had immense success.
+The original DRP was started by graduate students at the University of Chicago over two decades ago, and has had immense success.
 It has since spread to many other math departments who are members of the DRP Network.